-The information below is adapted from the Association of Photographers’ guidelines for those shooting still and moving images during the Covid-19 pandemic.
-These guidelines are based on those produced by the APA to enable production companies to protect the health and safety of everyone on set.
+The information below is adapted from the Association of Photographers’ guidelines for those shooting still and moving images during Lockdown 2.0.
+These guidelines are based on those produced by the APA to enable production companies to protect the health and safety of everyone on set during the pandemic.

 Remember!
 The number of people on location should be kept to an absolute minimum and, where possible, all pre-production processes should be planned from home including budgets, agency and client meetings.